LogtalkDotOrg/logtalk3/manuals/sources/userman/debugging.rst

 -------------------

-Logtalk uses a *procedure box model* similar to those found on most Prolog compilers.
-The traditional Prolog procedure box model defines four ports (*call*, *exit*, *redo*, and *fail*) for describing control flow when a predicate clause is used during program execution:
+Logtalk uses a *procedure box model* similar to those found on most Prolog systems.
+The traditional Prolog procedure box model defines four ports (*call*, *exit*, *redo*, and *fail*) for describing control flow when calling a predicate:

 | ``call``
 |    predicate call